Translate

 Mounting the Tank:

-On top off the 4x4s I screwed down pressure treated 2 x 12s cut the full width of the carrier. (which is slightly less width than the truck so it's not damaged while turning).
+The entire carrier is built on top of 4 x 4s that I bolted through the rear step with grade 8 bolts.
+On top off the 4x4s I screwed down pressure treated 2 x 12s, cut to the full width of the carrier. (which is slightly less width than the truck so it's not damaged while turning).

 I used three 2 x 12s with about 1/4inch between them for water drainage.
-All 4 x 4s are cut to the same length and the base plate for the water tank is bolted through the planks with grade 8 bolts and flanged locking nuts.
+All 4 x 4s are cut to the same length and the base plate for the water tank is bolted through the 2 x 12 planks with grade 8 bolts and flanged locking nuts, as well.

 Otherwise I hope this helped you with your tank or gave you an idea for rear storage on your vehicle!
 If you have any questions, feel free to ask.